LibraryCarpentry/lc-git/instructors/instructor-notes.md

 title: Instructors' Guide
 ---

-***

-# Tips and Tricks

-Known problems that learners encounter:

-*Windows*: When using an outdated version of Windows OpenSSH, learners cannot set up the SSH connection to GitHub.
-SOLUTION: Update OpenSSH version.

-***

-## Making a handout

-To make a handout for this lesson, adapt/print from the [Reference page](https://librarycarpentry.org/lc-git/reference.html).

-***

-# General notes on Git

 Using a software tool to handle the versions of your project files lets you focus on the more interesting/innovative aspects of your project.